-modelname\EM\outputvarname
+modelname EM outputvarname

-modelname is the name that was specified in the MODELNAME argument of the %INDTD\PUBLISH\MODEL macro. modelname is always followed by \EM\ in the scoring function name.
-For more information on the MODELNAME argument, see "Running the %INDTD\PUBLISH\MODEL Macro" on page 20.
+modelname is the name that was specified in the MODELNAME argument of the %INDTD_PUBLISH_MODEL macro. modelname is always followed by EM in the scoring function name.
+For more information about the MODELNAME argument, see "Running the %INDTD_PUBLISH_MODEL Macro" on page 20.

-outputvarname is derived from the names of the EM\output variables in the score.xml file that is generated from the SAS Enterprise Miner Score Code Export node.
-For more information on the score.xml file, see "Fixed Variable Names" on page 13.
+outputvarname is derived from the names of the EM output variables in the score.xml file that is generated from the SAS Enterprise Miner Score Code Export node.
+For more information about the score.xml file, see "Fixed Variable Names" on page 13.

-One scoring function is created for each EM\ output variable in the score.xml file.
+One scoring function is created for each EM output variable in the score.xml file.
 For example, if the scoring model DATA step program takes ten inputs and creates three new variables, then three scoring functions are defined, each with the name of an output variable.
-For example, if you set MODELNAME=credit in the %INDTD\PUBLISH\MODEL macro, and the EM\ output variables are "EM\PREDICTION", "EM\PROBABILITY", and "EM\DECISION", then the name of the scoring functions that are created would be "credit\EM\PREDICTION", "credit\EM\PROBABILITY", and "credit EM\DECISION".
+For example, if you set MODELNAME=credit in the %INDTD_PUBLISH_MODEL macro, and the EM output variables are "EM_PREDICTION", "EM_PROBABILITY", and "EM_DECISION", then the name of the scoring functions that are created would be "credit_EM_PREDICTION", "credit_EM_PROBABILITY", and "credit_EM_DECISION".